RahmaA278/CardCanvas/README.md

 A personalized study application where you can effortlessly craft your own flashcards and notes, all with a line-paper aesthetic.
 You can curate and revise your bespoke study material with ease.

 ### Reason for this project?
 While many note-taking apps exist, none quite capture the nostalgic essence of pen meeting paper.
-This project leverages CSS to recreated the familiar line-paper aesthetic, giving users the comforting feel of traditional notebooks in a digital format.
-The goal is to provide a seamless transition from offline to online note-taking, allowing users to effortlessly embrace the convenience of digital tools without sacrificing the familiar touch of pen and paper.
+This project leverages CSS to recreated the familiar lined-paper aesthetic, giving users the comforting feel of traditional notebooks in a digital format.
+The goal is to provide a seamless transition from offline to online note-taking, allowing users to effortlessly embrace the convenience of digital tools without sacrificing the familiarity of pen and paper.

 After developing complexity and security in my applications, I was eager to explore React as a next step beyond vanilla JavaScript.